Skip to content

 How it works:

-1. Browser hits healthcorp.clinic.restartix.app
+1. Browser hits healthcorp.clinic.restartix.pro

 2. Next.js proxy extracts slug healthcorp from hostname